BW Arabia Lebanon - Manchester United vs Nottingham Forest: Premier League Round 37

 Created at 5 min read

-• Set pieces could carry added weight if open-play chances remain limited.
+• Set pieces may carry added weight because matches like this often tighten when chances are limited.

 Author